ku-fpg/fpg-web/site/research/workerwrapper.markdown

     and Computer Architecture (FPCA '91)*, pp. 636–666, 1991.
 -   [Work It, Wrap It, Fix It, Fold It.](http://www.ittc.ku.edu/~neil/publications.html) Neil Sculthorpe and Graham Hutton.
-Submitted to *Transactions on Programming Languages and Systems (TOPLAS)*.
+Submitted to the *Journal of Functional Programming (JFP)*.

 Use Cases
 ---------